RedemptionScripts/AI_Curve_Fitting_/README.md

 You can view the curve directly here:
 [Desmos Link](https://www.desmos.com/calculator/rfj91yrxob)

-Paste the equation and set t{6,60}
+Paste the equation and set value of t
+6<t<60

 ---